typelevel/Laika/docs/using-laika/templates.md

 The body of such a directive will only be included into the output by renderers for the specified type:

+    @:format { html }

-    @:format html: This text only appears in the HTML output, not in PDF, EPUB or any other format.
+    This text only appears in the HTML output, not in PDF, EPUB or any other format.

+    @:@

 Note that the body of a block directive needs to be indented, and does not appear between curly braces.